Jasonblalack/zyngapoker/Develop-Skeletons.md

 Jasy automatically figures out the files which it is able to patch.
 It intelligently omits binary files as fast as it is possible.
 It prefers UTF-8 encoding but should also work with other encodings as long as the actual placeholder name is ASCII or UTF-8 compatible.

+*Note*: Placeholders are being required to be replaced.
+There will be an error when a placeholder is being found with a field name which does not exists.

 ## Automatic values

 There are a few pre-defined fields available for your skeleton: